 The details and backstories and “stop and smell the roses” moments we’ve had on Disney vacations have allowed us to practice that same habit elsewhere.

-When I began writing about Disney – travel, entertainment, history, etc – it was because I enjoyed it.
-But doing so allowed me to connect with people over the past few years, and to discover how much I enjoy encouraging people – as I try to remind myself – what it looks like to live a life of delight even in between trips and big moments.
+When I began writing about Disney travel, entertainment, history, etc, it was because I enjoyed it.
+But doing so allowed me to connect with so many wonderful people, and has helped me remember what it looks like to live a life of delight – even in between trips and big moments.

 Each new runDisney event we participate in may allow us to get or remain one step closer to optimal health.
 A cabana on Castaway Cay might pull us away from the real world right when truly we need a bit of an escape.
 Seeing The Little Mermaid on Broadway may be the catalyst for my children to utilize the talents they’ve been given.

-Dr. Suess said (in a book I think every adult should reread at least once a year),
+Dr. Suess said (in a book I think everyone should reread at least once a year),

 “Out there things can happen and frequently do, to people as brainy and footsy as you.
 And when things start to happen, don’t worry.
 Don’t stew.
 Just go right along, you’ll start happening too….